scottwhudson/cairn/README.md

 bin/dev                   # or: bin/rails server
 ```

-The compiled Tailwind CSS is committed (`app/assets/builds/tailwind.css`), so
+The compiled Tailwind CSS is committed as a static artifact
-there's no asset build to run before booting.
-If you change the UI, regenerate it
+(`app/assets/builds/tailwind.css`) and served directly, so there's no asset build
+to run before booting.
+See [Styling](#styling-tailwind) below if you touch the UI.
-with `bin/rails tailwindcss:build` and commit the result — CI's
-`tailwindcss:verify` fails if the commit drifts from the templates.

 Start the app you want to debug under rdbg, e.g.: